Great Careers Network Career Transition From One Neighbor To Another

 AUTHOR BIO

 Ken Blakeman is a Global B2B Marketing Director in the Consumer Goods Industry with extensive experience launching US brands overseas and introducing International brands to the US Market.
-He is currently a board member of the Great Careers Groups, a Philadelphia Area Nonprofit organization dedicated to helping unemployed people upskill, reskill, and network their way to a new job.
+He is currently a board member of the Great Careers Network, a Philadelphia Area Nonprofit organization dedicated to helping unemployed people upskill, reskill, and network their way to a new job.
 Become a member!

 References: